Are my dependents eligible?

 - Children named in a court order or divorce decree for whom you are legally required to provide support or health care coverage.

-- Children of any age with a disability.
+- Children of any age with a developmental or physical disability who meet specific eligibility criteria described below.

-- Extended dependents who meet specific eligibility criteria.
+- Extended dependents who meet specific eligibility criteria described below.

 Extended dependents may include a grandchild, niece, nephew, or other child for whom you, your spouse, or your state-registered domestic partner are legal custodians or legal guardians.
 The legal responsibility is demonstrated by a valid court order and the child’s official residence with the custodian or guardian.